 We like to share our own stories and opinions

 Talk with your child at home.
 Ask questions about their time in Foundation One; ask about your child’s friends at school and how they make them feel; ask about the story of the week and what happens to the characters or the events in the story.
-In Foundation One we focus our literacy time around speech and language.
+We focus our literacy time around speech and language.
 Your child will be supported to give meaning to the marks they draw, to share their opinion on a story or event, and to use key words to recall what they have completed over the weekend.

-If you are a parent/ carer with moments spare to visit school and read with the children, we have a wide selection of books the children would adore sharing with you.
+If you are a parent/carer with moments spare to visit school and read with the children, we have a wide selection of books the children would adore sharing with you.
 Being so busy in school, extra helping hands are much appreciated.
 If you are interested in stopping by at school during the session to help with the children’s learning, please raise this interest with your child’s class teacher.

 We remind parents to label all items of their child’s clothing, especially jumpers and cardigans so that we can avoid lost clothing across morning and afternoon sessions.
 We are always grateful for clothing donations in Foundation One for times when children need changing.
 With this being said, if you can remember, please bring in spare clothes for your child in case of any little accidents.
-With regards to footwear remember to wear trainers or plimsolls every Friday as Gary West has physical development activities planned for your child.